Has The COVID-19 Pandemic Negatively Impacted Your Oral Health?

 Increased consumption of sugary goods and increases in stress have increased the frequency of cracked teeth over the past year and a half.
 If you notice cracks in your teeth, it’s important that you visit your dental clinic near me so they can assess the problem and find a solution as soon as possible.
 A custom mouthguard may be an appropriate solution to stop stress-related tooth grinding, or a hygiene treatment could help to limit tooth decay.

 2. Tooth decay

-Similarly to cracked teeth, tooth decay has increased due to more people eating sugary goods during lockdown.
+Similar to cracked teeth, tooth decay has increased due to more people eating sugary goods during the lockdown.
 Your dentist near me may recommend fillings or another dental treatment to remove and restore teeth that have decay.
 Your Neutral Bay dentist can also recommend some preventative measures to ensure the decay doesn’t occur again.